Updated April 24, 2019

 Object change notifications

-Both Azure and GCP provide a publish/subscribe model that allows you to send and receive notifications when your objects are modified.
+Both Azure and Google Cloud provide a publish/subscribe model that allows you to send and receive notifications when your objects are modified.
 With Azure Blob Storage, you can use Azure Event Grid to track Blob Storage events and send them to a webhook, Azure Function, or other endpoint.
-Similarly, GCP provides Cloud Pub/Sub Notifications, which allow you to publish notifications to a Cloud Pub/Sub topic when objects are created, deleted, or updated within a Cloud Storage bucket.
-To receive these notifications, you can subscribe to this Cloud Pub/Sub topic from other applications or services.
+Similarly, Google Cloud provides Pub/Sub Notifications, which allow you to publish notifications to a Pub/Sub topic when objects are created, deleted, or updated within a Cloud Storage bucket.
+To receive these notifications, you can subscribe to this Pub/Sub topic from other applications or services.

 Azure supports encryption at rest through Azure Storage Service Encryption (SSE) for Data at Rest.
 All blob-based storage within your storage account is encrypted with AES256 during ingress and decrypted during egress.
 If you enable encryption for your account after you've already uploaded data, that data is not encrypted until it is rewritten.
 Azure also supports customer-managed encryption keys (CMEK) for server-side encryption (SSE).
 SSE for Azure Blob Storage and Azure Files is integrated with Azure Key Vault so that you can use a key vault to manage your encryption keys.

-Similarly, all data stored in GCP's storage services, including Cloud Storage, is automatically encrypted at rest with either AES256 or AES128.
-For data that requires you to manage your own encryption key, GCP also supports CMEK using Cloud Key Management Service and customer-supplied encryption keys (CSEK).
+Similarly, all data stored in Google Cloud's storage services, including Cloud Storage, is automatically encrypted at rest with either AES256 or AES128.
+For data that requires you to manage your own encryption key, Google Cloud also supports CMEK using Cloud Key Management Service and customer-supplied encryption keys (CSEK).
 For more information, see Encryption at Rest in Google Cloud Platform.

 Service level agreement